 The question whether the development of technologies makes us happier is an important question when we think about the future.
 To answer this question, it seems, it’s essential and indispensable to tackle such philosophical questions as what happiness is and what is really important to us.

-(Written by Takayuki Suzuki, Associate Professor of Graduate School of Arts and Sciences / 2018)
+(Written by SUZUKI Takayuki, Associate Professor, Graduate School of Arts and Sciences / 2018)